TheWorkflowAcademy/Converting-Non-Lead-Records-in-ZohoCRM/README.md

 ```

 ### Download & Upload Attachments
-To leave no stones unturned, all attachment(s) on the old record will also be migrated by downloading the attachment(s), and uploading to the new record.
+To leave no stones unturned, all attachment(s) on the old record are also migrated by downloading the attachment(s), and uploading to the new record.
 ```javascript
 attachment = invokeurl
 [